All Episodes

 But what's funny is that Newsom talks with his hands.

-So when Newsom stands next to the sign reader, it looks like they're competing with jazz hands, because the sign reader looked uh if you imagined that uh Newsom's words were coming out of his mouth, he would talk just like he was doing all the weird things like milk in the cow and uh the this stuff, and I don't know sign language, so I'm positive those were real words.
+Because the sign reader looked, if you imagined that Newsom's words were coming out of his mouth, he would talk just like he was doing all the weird things like milking the cow and this stuff.

-I don't think he was pranking, I think he was a real sign reader.
+I think he was a real sign reader.

 What do you call it?

-Signer, sign language interpreter, interpreter, right?
+Signer, sign language interpreter?

-Uh but then right next to him is Newsom, and he's just talking in his normal way, but it looks like he's milking the cow and wrestling with an invisible person.
+But then right next to him is Newsom, and he's just talking in his normal way.

-Anyway, you had to see it.
+Anyway, he had to see it.

-You had to be there.
+He had to be there.

 So you thought the news was fake.

-When you read the newspaper, you're like you're looking at the world news, and you think, huh, that might be fake.
+When you read the newspaper, you're like, you're looking at the world news and you think, huh, that might be fake.

 You look at the political news, you think, well, I think that's fake.